pachun/boo/README.md

 ## License

-In case anyone comes across this and likes it enough to want it, [please take whatever you want](https://github.com/pachun/boo/blob/main/LICENSE).
+Apps and dotfiles are kind of personal.
+However, in case anyone comes across this and likes it enough to want it, [please take whatever you want](https://github.com/pachun/boo/blob/main/LICENSE).
+While the configuration and applications installed by [boo](https://github.com/pachun/boo) are specific to my tastes, nothing about the installation process is coupled to me (unless I missed something).
+I've tried to keep installation generic.

 ## To Do

 - Keep nvim-tree title at the top of the file explorer & retake readme screenshot
+- I'd really, _really_ love to automate the whole installation process, but there are still a lot of manual steps.
+I haven't found a way that I'm happy with, for instance, to automate setting the system preferences.
+If you know of a way, please either [email me](mailto:nick@pachulski.me) or [submit a PR](https://github.com/pachun/boo/pulls).